ibm-cloud-docs/watson-knowledge-studio/tutorials-bootstrap-annotation.md

 - You're using a supported browser.
 For more information, see [Browser requirements](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-system-requirements).
 - You successfully completed [Getting started with {{site.data.keyword.knowledgestudioshort}}](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutintro), which covers creating a workspace, creating a type system, and adding a dictionary.
 - You successfully completed [Creating a machine learning model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-wks_tutml_intro).
-- You must have at least one user ID in either the Admin or Project Manager role.
+- You have at least one user ID in either the Admin or Project Manager role.
 For more information about user roles, see [User roles in {{site.data.keyword.knowledgestudioshort}}](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-roles).

 ## Results
 {: #results}